 The Policy - Within reason, this comes comes down to personal preference.
 While a majority of states will insist on liability and uninsured motorist coverage, they say nothing about personal injury or fully comprehensive coverage.
 Put simply, the more add-ons there are to a policy, the more expensive it will be.

 The Car - Again, this is a factor that comes down to personal preference.
-A safe, slow car with low a historically low rate of theft will yield lower car insurance rates.
+A safe, slow car with a historically low incidence of theft will yield lower car insurance rates.
 This is in contrast to high-speed hot rods with abysmal safety ratings.

 Credit History - By understanding an applicant’s past financial history, a car insurance provider will gain a sense of the risk associated with granting a policy.
 If the applicant has a history of tax liens, delinquent bill payments, and bankruptcies, then the insurance company will be less likely to offer favorable terms, if any.